TETI is currently animated by:

 Gabriel N. Gee: is Associate Professor in Art History at Franklin University, Switzerland.
 He holds a PhD in contemporary art history from the University Paris X Nanterre (2008).
 His doctoral research focussed on aesthetics and artistic scenes in the North of England from the 1980s onwards.
 His study on "Art in the North of England.
 1979-2008" was published by Routledge - an Ashgate book in 2017.
-His current research interests include 20th century British and Irish art, the changing representations and imaginaries of port cities in the second half of the 20th century, as well as interconnected global histories, with a particular interest in urban and architectural representation.
+His current research interests include 20th and 21st century British and Irish art, the changing representations and imaginaries of port cities in the second half of the 20th century and the early 21st century, as well as interconnected global and trans-industrial histories.
+Rooted in contemporary aesthetics, his present research pursues a reflection on historical maritime and global entanglements, with particular case studies in Europe and Southeast Asia, paying attention to the potential of artistic research to open new spaces for cultural dialogue and innovation.
+Recent publications include a co-edited volume (with Alison Vogelaar) on the “Changing representations of Nature and cities: the 1960s -1970s and their legacies”, published by Routledge in 2018.
+He is currently finalizing a study on the John Moores Liverpool Painting Exhibition, while a co-edited volume (with Caroline Wiedmer) on “Maritime Poetics: from coast to hinterland” based on a TETI exhibition and workshop organized at Corner College in 2018 is to be released by Transcript in April 2021.
+Gabriel co-founded TETI Group in 2011, and guides the group's activities to this day.

 Lori M. Gibbs is an architectural designer and PhD candidate in Architecture at the University of Pennsylvania, where she has taught design studio and history & theory courses.
 Her dissertation examines methods of survey documentation and drawings that craft architectural histories in a cross-cultural context between 1920-1940.
 Previously she taught research seminars and lecture courses in the Faculty of Architecture and Division of Landscape Architecture at the University of Hong Kong.
 She earned an MA in Histories and Theories of Architecture at the Architectural Association in London, and a B.Arch from Pratt Institute.
 She is a LEED AP and maintains a small architectural practice in New York with architect Luis Silva da Costa.